ArekHalpern/HomeApp/gptassistantprompt.md

  Help me build my image generator software as a service application!
 Below are the dependencies I am working with.

- Lets start by creating the landing page for people who are arriving at the site for the first time. take a look at this website and lets try to recreate it. https://www.midjourney.com/

  "dependencies": {
     "@fortawesome/free-solid-svg-icons": "^6.5.1",